A Crisis of Beliefs: Investor Psychology and Financial Fragility

 The 2008 Financial Crisis

-The global financial crisis 2008 was triggered by a combination of factors, including lax lending standards, excessive risk-taking by financial institutions, and the proliferation of complex financial derivatives.
+The global financial crisis of 2008 was triggered by a combination of factors, including lax lending standards, excessive risk-taking by financial institutions, and the proliferation of complex financial derivatives.
 The crisis exposed the fragility of the economic system and the role of herd behaviour, as panic selling and a loss of confidence led to a severe market downturn.

 Recent Market Volatility: COVID-19 Pandemic